 News Corp. handled crisis 'extremely well': Murdoch

 News Corp. chairman and chief executive Rupert Murdoch defended his company's handling of the phone-hacking scandal in Britain on Thursday and said it will recover from the crisis.

-In an interview with the News Corp.-owned Wall Street Journal, Murdoch also said he would set up an independent committee led by a "distinguished non-employee" would "investigate every charge of improper conduct" made against News Corp.
+In an interview with the News Corp.-owned Wall Street Journal, Murdoch also said an independent committee led by a "distinguished non-employee" would "investigate every charge of improper conduct" made against News Corp.

-The 80-year-old Murdoch said the damage to the company in Britain, where News Corp. was forced to shutter the News of the World tabloid because of the phone hacking, is "nothing that will not be recovered."
+The 80-year-old Murdoch said the damage to News Corp. in Britain, where it was forced to shutter the News of the World over the weekend because of the phone hacking, is "nothing that will not be recovered."

 "We have a reputation of great good works in this country," he said.

-Murdoch, in what the newspaper said were his first significant public comments since the scandal, said News Corp. has handled the crisis "extremely well in every way possible," making just "minor mistakes."
+Murdoch, in what the newspaper described as his first significant public comments since the scandal, said News Corp. has handled the crisis "extremely well in every way possible," making just "minor mistakes."

-Murdoch also defended the handling of the crisis by his son, James, the deputy chief operating officer of News Corp. and non-executive chairman of British satellite TV broadcaster BSkyB.
+Murdoch told that Journal that the position of his son, James, the deputy chief operating officer of News Corp. and non-executive chairman of British satellite TV broadcaster BSkyB, is unchanged.

 "I think he acted as fast as he could, the moment he could," Murdoch said of James, adding that he had personally also acted appropriately.

 © 2011 AFP